Precious Metals — Prices, Supply & Demand

 What is the current gold price?

-Gold is trading around $3,280 per troy ounce as of May 2026.
+The live gold spot price is shown at the top of this page and updates from real-time market data.
 Prices move continuously based on inflation expectations, US dollar strength, central bank demand, geopolitical risk, and broader financial market sentiment.

 Why does gold hold its value?